Kenneth Althaus: World War II

 In January 1941, Althaus was transferred to Fort Knox, Kentucky where he joined the headquarters of 1st Armored Division under Major general Bruce Magruder and took part in the training of personnel which became cadre for new armored divisions.
 In June that year, Althaus was tasked by Magruder to form the 759th Independent Tank Battalion at Fort Bliss, Texas as a training unit for tank specialists.

 Following the Japanese Attack on Pearl Harbor and the United States entry into World War II, Althaus was ordered to the Army Field Artillery School at Fort Sill, Oklahoma and assumed duty as an Instructor of tactics.
 He was promoted to the temporary rank of Colonel on December 24, 1941.
 Althaus remained at Fort Sill until October 1942, when he was transferred to Fort Knox, Kentucky as Assistant Combat Commander of Combat Commander "E" at the Armored Force School.

 In January 1943, Althaus became Commanding officer, 11th Armored Regiment at Fort Benning, Georgia.
 He led his regiment during the maneuvers in Tennessee Maneuver Area in early summer of that year and was promoted to the rank of Brigadier general on June 24, 1943.
 He subsequently joined the 10th Armored Division under Major general Paul Newgarden and assumed duty as Commander of Combat Command A.

 Althaus accompanied his division overseas, arriving to the port of Cherbourg-en-Cotentin in late September 1944, he spent a next month of training at Teurtheville, France, before entering combat, as part of the Third Army under General George S. Patton.
 He distinguished himself during the breakthrough of German defenses in the vicinity of Metz and received Bronze Star Medal for his service.
 After fierce fighting, the 10th Armored Division moved to the Siegfried Line and Althaus took part in the advance of the Third Army into Germany in late November 1944.

 Unfortunatelly he was relieved of command due to his physical condition and exhaustion on December 15, 1944.
-Althaus suffered from arthritic shoulder for several months and did not disclosed his condition to Army doctors.
-Once overseas his condition was getting worse until he was able to command his troops.
+Althaus suffered from arthritic shoulder for several months and did not disclose his condition to Army doctors.
+Once overseas his condition was getting worse until he was unable to command his troops.
 Althaus returned to the United States in early February 1945 and spent several weeks in Walter Reed Army Hospital.

 In April 1945, Althaus was transferred to the Armored School and Armored Replacement Training Center at Fort Knox, Kentucky where he became Commanding General of the School Troops under Major general Charles L. Scott.
 During the July that year, Althaus was ordered to the Camp Hood, Texas where he replaced Brigadier general Miles A. Cowles as Commandant of the Tank Destroyer School.
 Althaus held this assignment until March 31, 1946 when he retired from active duty after 30 years of service.